 - Red onion slices

 - Puree all ingredients in a blender.
 Transfer to bowl.
-(Can be made 2 hours ahead.
-Cover and let stand at room temperature.)
+(Cover and let stand at room temperature.)

 - In a large dish combine dry ingredients with a fork.